Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 We will create and manage Azure virtual machines, understand VM types, disks, networking, and real-world use cases.

-Day-7: Azure Update Manager.
+Day-7: Azure Update Manager

  We will use  Azure Update Manager service and we will see how to manage OS updates and patching in Azure VMs, including manual and automated patching approaches.

 Day-8: Azure Virtual Machine Scale Set (VMSS)

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-9: Azure Load Balancer:
+Day-9: Azure Load Balancer

  We will understand Azure Load Balancer and perform a real-time demo to see how it distributes traffic across backend resources.

 Day-10: Application Gateway (Layer-7 Load Balancer)

  We will explore Azure Application Gateway, including HTTP/HTTPS traffic routing, SSL termination, and WAF basics.

 Day-11: Basic Concept Of Azure Networking Resources